Saleh-Alikhani/js-chess/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Known issues
-1. Check Mate is not triggered when king got a free sqare behind him on the threatened axis and sqaure isnt threated by any other piece
+1. Check Mate is not triggered when king got a free sqare behind him on the threatened axis and sqaure isnt threatened by any other enemy piece.
-1. Game lacks En passant move
+1. Game lacks En passant move.
-1. Play again button not working
+1. Play again button not working.